spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-reload-example/readme.md

 A sample config map is provided with this example in the *config-map.yml* file.

-To deploy the config map, just run the following command on Openshift (just replace `oc` with `kubectl` if your using plain Kubernetes):
+To deploy the config map, just run the following command on Openshift (just replace `oc` with `kubectl` if you are using plain Kubernetes):

 ```
 oc create -f config-map.yml